 So you've decided to celebrate New Year's Eve in Russia - excellent choice!
 For many Russian people, New Year's is the most important holiday of all the winter festivities and the celebrations are some of the biggest and best in the world.
 But where is the best place to welcome the New Year?
 The huge, crazy metropolis capital city of Moscow?
 Or the slightly quieter, beautiful, northern St. Petersburg?
 Both have fantastic New Year's celebrations.
 To help you decide, here are the pros and cons of both:

 Both cities are going to be COLD on New Year's Eve - as you may be aware, Russian winters are notoriously harsh!
 However, while you will need to bring your warmest coat to Moscow, you might want to bring two, and lots of layers, to St. Petersburg.
 Winter temperatures of -30 degrees Celsius (- 22 Fahrenheit) are normal in St. Petersburg, and 2011 saw the coldest New Year's night in 1000 years!
 Also, at this time of year, St. Petersburg experiences polar nights - almost 24-hour darkness.
 Moscow has short days, but you will still see daylight on New Year's Day - something to keep in mind, especially if you are expecting to be jet-lagged!

 The Big City Square Celebration

 In Moscow's Red Square, the celebration is much more epic.
 In fact, I would say the crowd - and the party - is of Times Square proportions.
 On the one hand, the atmosphere you will experience at Red Square is unparalleled.
-On the other hand, it's going to be really, insanely, crowded - so avoid it if you don't deal well with huge crowds of people, because they're not all going to be polite (since most will be rather inebriated at this point).
+On the other hand, it's going to be extremely crowded - so avoid it if you don't deal well with huge crowds of people, because they're not all going to be polite (since most will be rather inebriated at this point).

 Bars & Clubs